The Future of Management: Trends to Watch

 Why It Matters:

-- Better Decision-Making: AI tools can analyze vast amounts of data to identify trends, risks, and opportunities that might otherwise go unnoticed.
+- Improved Decision Accuracy: AI tools can analyze vast amounts of data to identify patterns and trends that humans might miss.

 How to Adapt: